Shishman of Vidin: Anti-Serbian campaign and Serbian vassalage

-Encouraged by Nogai, in 1292 Shishman launched a major campaign against Milutin, his Serbian neighbour to the west.
-Thanks to the support of Tatar mercenaries, Shishman's forces raided deeply into Serbian territory and reached Hvosno (in Kosovo).
+Encouraged by Nogai, in 1292 Shishman launched a major campaign against Serbian king Stefan Milutin, his neighbour to the west.
+Thanks to the support of Tatar mercenaries, Shishman's forces raided deep into Serbian territory and reached Hvosno (in Kosovo).
 After attempting to conquer the fortress of Ždrelo to no avail and burning the Žiča monastery, Shishman's troops returned to Vidin without any territorial gains.
 Milutin's response to Shishman's act of aggression was much more successful.
 His counter-attack resulted in Serbian forces reaching Vidin and capturing Shishman's capital after a brief siege.
 The despot, however, managed to escape north of the Danube to the safety of his Tatar suzerains.

 Instead of annexing Shishman's lands, Milutin reinstalled Shishman as the despot of Vidin and concluded an alliance with him.
 To confirm the alliance, Shishman married the daughter of Serbian veliki župan Dragoš.
 The future marriage of Shishman's son and future Bulgarian emperor Michael Shishman (r.
 1323–1330) to Milutin's daughter Ana-Neda was also arranged at the time with the intention of further sealing the union.
 It is quite apparent that Shishman's unlikely reinstallment in Vidin and alliance with Serbia were dictated by Nogai, as at the same time Serbia also came under Tatar dependence.
 Milutin was even forced to send his son Stefan Dečanski into captivity in order to prevent a Tatar attack.